Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 artifacts in the selected Alfresco platform version.
 It is still needed to define dependencies in the POM files, but the version can be omitted as it's enforced by this `dependencyManagement`.

-That incredibly eases the management of the versions of the different Alfresco platform's dependencies required in a customisation project.
+That incredibly eases the management of the versions of the different Alfresco platform's dependencies required in a customization project.

 ### Alfresco Maven Plugin no longer needed

 Alfresco SDK 4.0 manages the lifecycle of the generated projects making use of proper [utility scripts](#workingwithrunscript)
 (`run.sh` / `run.bat`).
-That avoids the need of using the Alfresco Maven Plugin and eases the process to modify the lifecycle of the customisation projects.
+That avoids the need of using the Alfresco Maven Plugin and eases the process to modify the lifecycle of the customization projects.

 If a development team has straightforward requirements and doesn't want to worry about the complexity of working with containers, it can use the utility scripts as they are.
-But, if any development team has a requirement or a development process that requires a customisation in the project development lifecycle, it is easy to modify the utility scripts, the Docker files or the Docker compose descriptor to adapt the SDK projects to their needs.
+But, if any development team has a requirement or a development process that requires a customization in the project development lifecycle, it is easy to modify the utility scripts, the Docker files or the Docker compose descriptor to adapt the SDK projects to their needs.

-The Alfresco Maven Plugin is only required in those cases in which it is required to package the customisation project as an AMP.
+The Alfresco Maven Plugin is only required in those cases in which it is required to package the customization project as an AMP.
 For more information about how to work with AMPs, please visit [Working with AMPs](#workingwithamps).

 ### Integration testing